lmu-dbs/DBS-Publication-System/README.md

 2. Configure CORS settings in `backend/app/main.py`
 3. Set up HTTPS for both frontend and backend
 4. Consider using a more robust database like PostgreSQL

+## Disclaimer

+**AI-Generated Code**: Most of the code in this project has been generated using AI assistance.
+While functional, it may not follow all best practices or optimal design patterns.
+Use in production environments at your own discretion and ensure thorough testing and security review.

 ## License